 Location of test Date

 Name Surname

 Born in Date

 Address

 Status Profession

-Date of first invo olvement in the sport
+Date of first inve olvement in the sport

-Other sports pra actised
+Other sports pra Other sports practised

-PRESENT ST ATE OF HEALTH AND FORMER DISEASES
+TH AND FORMER DISEASES

 Disease (forme r or current)

-with special me intion of

-o Cardiopathy o Coronary o Diab etes Type 1 / 2 (circle the type)
+o Cardiopathy o Coronary o Diabetes Type 1 / 2 (circle the type)

 o Epilepsy o High blood pressure

-Operations und ergone previously
+Operations und ergone previou sly

-Dates of these operations
+Dates of these onerations

-Accidents (whe n, where, under which c ircumstances)
+Accidents (when, where, ur nder which circumstances)

-Alcohol g/day Tobacco pack/year
+Alcohol a/day Tobacco pack/year

-Allergies
+Tobacco pacity car

+y taken

-Medicines usually/frequently taken
+Medicines asadily/nequenti y taken

-Please keep in mind the Anti Doping rules and the WADA - UIM list of banned substances and Therapeutic Use Exemption rules.
+Please keep in mind the An Exemption rules. iti Doping rules and the WADA - UIM list of banned substances and Therapeutic Use

-109.10 - GENERAL OBJECTIVE EXAMINATION
+109.10 - GENERAL OI BJECTIVE EXAMINATION

-Height m_____Weight kg
+Height m Weight kg

-(Exemption of BMI rule over 30 kg/m2 : Please refer to the superlicence procedure posted on the UIM website)
+(Exemption of BMI rule ove or 30 kg/m2 : Please refer to the superlicence procedure posted on the UIM website)

 Age Sex

-red deformities
+ormities

-Spirometry (mandat tory) Please attach printed results and graphs
+ease attach printed results and graphs

-FVC (measured/pre dicted)

-edicted)
+FEV 1 (measured/predicted)

-Cardiovascular syst If "Yes", give details em : is there any evidence of abnormality of the heart or cardiovascular system ? o Yes o No below.
+Cardiovascular system: is to a street in the system: is to a street in the system of the system. there any evidence of abnormality of the heart or cardiovascular system? o Yes o No

-Blood pressure at re est
+Blood pressure at rest

-rest

-• at rest
+Electrocardiogram at rest

-Please attach printe ed results and graphs and final report in English language
+Please attach printed result ts and graphs and final report in English language

-Ophthalmologic che eck-up (mandatory every other year)
+mandatory every other year)

-e this ophthalmologic check-up last year ?
+phthalmologic check-up last year ?

-If yes, please speci fy when : / /
+If yes, please specify when

-thalmologist to fill the hereafter items
+ogist to fill the hereafter items

-Faculty of vision (ur ncorrected) RL

-ith correction) RL
+(with corre ed) RLLL

-Vision with both eye es open (wearing corrective lenses if necessary)
+(wearing corrective lenses if necessary)

 Field of vision

-Vision of colours: is the applicant's colour vision normal?
+olicant's colour vision normal?

 o Yes o No

 If "No", give details below.

-Signature and pract ice stamp of the ophthalmologist
+Signature and practice stan

-Hearing testing

 Sugar

-s normal? o Yes o No
+Is the Urine analysis norma Sugar

 If "No", give details below.
+1. 0 100 0 110

 Nervous system

 Others

-Does the applicant have any physical abnormality or restriction of movements in the arms or legs? o Yes o No

-If "Yes", give details below.
+Does the applicant have any physical abnormality or restriction of movements in the arms or legs? o Yes o No If "Yes", give details below.

-Is there any evidence of a physical or mental condition (past or present) which could, in your opinion, prevent the

-applicant from holding a competition licence for motorsport?
+Is there any evidence of a physical or mental condition (past or present) which could, in your opinion, prevent the applicant from holding a competition licence for motorsport?

 o Yes o No

 If "Yes", give details below.

 To the Doctor and the Driver :

 Are you the applicant's usual doctor? o Yes o No

 Your practice stamp (together with your name and qualifications):

 Name in capital letters

 Degree

 Address

 Tel

 Fax

 Aptitude assessment

 Date

 This is to certify that I have examined the applicant in line with this form.

 Signature of the Doctor

 Signature of the Driver